cognitedata/transformations-action-template/README.md

 Transformations in CDF are used to process data from RAW to other CDF resource types ("clean"), for example Assets or Time Series.

 ### How
-This template uses Github Workflows to run the `transformations-cli` to deploy transformations to CDF on merges to `master`.
-If you want to use it with multiple CDF projects, e.g. `customer-dev` and `customer-prod`, you can clone the `deploy-push-master.yml` file and modify it for merges to a specific branch of your choice.
+This template uses Github Workflows to run the `transformations-cli` to deploy transformations to CDF on merges to `main`.
+If you want to use it with multiple CDF projects, e.g. `customer-dev` and `customer-prod`, you can clone the `deploy-push-main.yml` file and modify it for merges to a specific branch of your choice.

 ## Repository Layout
 In the top-level folder `transformations` you may add each transformation job as a new directory, for example: